ntxn/Node.js-Bootcamp/natours/README.md

   res.cookie('jwt', token, cookieOptions);
   ```

+- Everytime a browser send a request to a server, it will always send all the cookies it has on that website along with the request.
+That means we will have the `jwt` in the cookie for authentication.
+- To access the cookies sent by browsers, we need to use `cookie-parser` npm package in the express app.
+Include it and then use it with the body parser: `app.use(cookieParser());` for cookies to be added to req
+- For the server to authorize users based on JWT token, we need to add this `else if (req.cookies.jwt) token = req.cookies.jwt;` to the `protect` method of `authController.js`

 ## [Rate Limiting](https://github.com/ngannguyen117/Node.js-Bootcamp/commit/4a6beb1303a0687e1219c5b1c8c32ad080170294)

 - Rate Limiter prevents the same IP address making too many requests to the APIs to help us from denial of service or brute force attacks